 MAK: Innovation crosses all demographics.
 We tend to think of youth when we think of innovation, but there is now a trend for older models and spokespeople.
 What is innovative is what catches our attention because it disrupts the norm.
 For food, it is such a personal and cultural part of our lives that it allows for brilliant storytelling.
 Different consumers will respond differently — it needs to speak to them.

-Sarah Phelan, MSJ, has 10 years of experience working as a strategic marketing, business development, communications, public relations and social media professional.
-She enjoys developing strategic initiatives to grow business and discovering new and effective ways of conveying messages to targeted…Learn More
+Sarah Phelan, MSJ, has over 10 years of experience working as a strategic marketing, business development, communications, public relations and social media professional.
+She enjoys developing strategic initiatives to grow business and discovering new and effective ways of conveying messages to…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More